vnkomv/vagrant-devops-machine/README.md

 ## CONFIGURATION

-The following variables allow the customization of the machine:
+The following variables allow the customization of the machine.
+All the variables are required unless stated otherwise.

 - **local_sync_folder:** the folder where you will put your projects to be synchronised on the virtual machine.

+- **ip_address:** the static ip adress that will be use for the machine.